Mdkamrulislam786/data-structures-and-algorithms/data-structures/array/arrays.md

 An array is a series of memory locations – or 'boxes' – each of which holds a single item of data, but with each box sharing the same name.
 Array is a collection of data.
-Array is a typeof object in javascript
+Array is a typeof object in javascript Arrays.protype[x] x=methods may not be 0(1) you have to understand how they work behind the scene to find the big 0.
+C and JS allocates memory for Array the same way.
+Ex: add new item to an array it will copy prev array and move it to a new memory location with the new added item

 ### Static vs dynamic array